-There will be two response papers, worth 20 points each, that are to be turned in (uploaded to the class assignments page) by the start of class on the day that they are due.
+There will be two response papers, worth 20 points each, that are to be turned in (uploaded to the class assignments page) by the date and time that they are due.
 They are to be 2 to 3 pages in length, double-spaced, 12 pt. font, Times New Roman, with 1 inch margins.
 Paper topics will be based on class discussion and readings.
 Specific instructions will be given in class.